-Sampthrace is known as the island of the Gods and includes the highest mountain within the Aegean islands, mount Saos.
+Samothrace is known as the island of the Gods and includes the highest mountain within the Aegean islands, mount Saos.
 Getting here by Ferry can be a hit and miss affair though, make sure you plan well in advance.
 Steeped in history, it’s also a hiker’s paradise with long hikes available from one side to the other.
-Only around 3,000 people live on Samathrace, so there’s plenty of room to explore.
+Only around 3,000 people live on Samothrace, so there’s plenty of room to explore.
 Samothrace

 7 – Alonissos

 One of my favourite Greek Islands, Alonissos.
 From the island group of Sporades, it’s very easy to reach by Ferry and has plenty of beaches to just chill out.
 The northern end beaches are only accessible by boat, so you can imagine the peace you will receive when making the effort.
 Try the local pies too…delicious!
-With a population fewer than 3,000, there is never any hustle or bustle.
+With a population of fewer than 3,000, there is never any hustle or bustle.
 Alonissos

-Another beautiful island , but this time in the southern Aegean; Milos.
-It’s the southern most island in the Cyclades group.
+Another beautiful island, but this time in the southern Aegean; Milos.
+It’s the southernmost island in the Cyclades group.
 With a local population of around 5,000, it’s best to visit here before the holidaymakers visit in the height of summer.
 Arrival is by Ferry from the many ports surrounding the Cyclades.
 A real taste of historic Greece.
 Milos

 9 – Astypalaia

 With a tiny population of under 1,500 you can be sure to have plenty of space for yourself… even on such a tiny island as Astypalaia.
 The southern Aegean Island is what many people think of when they imagine a typical Greek Island.
-Blue seas and white washed buildings climb steadily up into the hills.
+Blue seas and white-washed buildings climb steadily up into the hills.
 There is a tiny airport and a port for Ferries, so getting here is a breeze.
 The harbour is simply stunning!
 Astypalaia

 10 – Karpathos

 Karpathos is the second largest of the Greek Dodecanese islands but only has a population of around 6,500.
-Here you will find wild mountains and ice blue coves to explore and complete experiences of Greek life.
+Here you will find wild mountains and ice-blue coves to explore and complete experiences of Greek life.
 You can fly here from Athens or try a ferry from Rhodes or Crete.
 A stunning destination to unwind and explore.
 Karpathos

 10 Hidden Greek Islands where you can lay back, relax and thank the world these wonders exist.